 - How to plan a learning environment that is safe and healthy

-- How to promote a child's intellectual and physical development
+- How to promote and support a child's intellectual, physical, and socio-emotional development

-- Ways to build helpful relationships with families
+- Ways to build helpful relationships with families; professionalism

 - Ways to manage the operation of an effective program